PhilRunninger/mintree/README.md

 ## Installation

 Use your favorite plugin manager to install this plugin.
-My personal favorite is [vim-plug](https://github.com/junegunn/vim-plug).
+If you have no favorite, I recommend [vim-plug](https://github.com/junegunn/vim-plug).
 In your **`.vimrc`**, add the following line.

 ```vim
 Plug 'git@github.com:PhilRunninger/mintree.git'
 ```